SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 **And finally: A bit of theory.**
 No matter what the steering adapter is, if the adapter is able enough to match the fine-tuned model at each layer, the steered model will be able to match the fine-tuned model.
 So, how accurate must we be to match a fine-tuned model closely?

 We also show that, at least in some settings relating to the geometry of these hidden states and the residuals at each module, **<span style="color:green">post-block</span> steering can replicate <span style="color:blue">post-MLP</span> steering**.
 Also, we show that under some (very specific) parameter settings, <span style="color:blue">post-MLP</span> steering cannot learn anything, while <span style="color:green">post-block</span> steering still can.
-This can be evolved into a an approximation showing that, in broader, more applicable settings, <span style="color:blue">post-MLP</span> steering can get quite close to <span style="color:red">pre-MLP</span> steering.
+This can be evolved into an approximation showing that, in broader, more applicable settings, <span style="color:blue">post-MLP</span> steering can get quite close to <span style="color:red">pre-MLP</span> steering.

 ## Some notation/background

 Throughout this article, we will be looking at a number of different places to steer, along with different ways that we can steer.
 Even if some of these choices don't make sense at the moment, don't worry!
 A lot of this will be explained much more throughout this article.
 Use this section as a reference for any unclear notation/names as you read.

-We will use $\delta\cdot$ to represent small induced changes in our analysis, and $\Delta\cdot$ will represent changes to parameters, such as the fine-tuning updates to matrices $\Delta W$ or steering vector $\Delta h$.
+We will use $\delta\cdot$ to represent small induced changes in our analysis, and $\Delta\cdot$ will represent changes to parameters, such as the finetuning updates to matrices $\Delta W$ or steering vector $\Delta h$.

-First, a Transformer model is made transformer blocks.
+First, a Transformer model is built from transformer blocks.
 Each block contains an Attention module and an MLP module.
 Unless otherwise specified, the MLP modules will be specifically GLU layers, a popular variant of standard 1-layer MLPs.
 The inputs to each submodule of each layer will pass through a LayerNorm.
 Each layer will involve two skip-connections, one around each submodule.
 This all can be seen in the picture below.

 <p align="center">
 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/base-model.svg">